2022 Ukrainian mobilization: Draft dodging, bribes and demobilization

 Ukrainian Armed Forces servicemen are reported to be some of the oldest in the world, with an average age of 43 in November 2023, 10 years older than in March 2022.

 The lack of resources for mobilization also affects rotation, with many soldiers having no rotation since the start of the full-scale invasion in 2022.
 In October 2023, protests took place in seven Ukrainian cities, primarily consisting of wives and relatives of soldiers demanding demobilization.
 As part of these protests, around 100 relatives of soldiers held a demonstration in Kyiv.

 On 23 April 2024, the Ukrainian foreign ministry announced that it would suspend consular services to overseas Ukrainian men who were eligible for military service, with the exception of those returning to Ukraine.

 On 24 April 2024, the Ukrainian government issued a decree banning the delivery of identification documents and passports to Ukrainian men of military age abroad.

 As of 26 April 2024, the Polish government has offered, and the Lithuania governments is considering, repatriating Ukrainian men living in their countries to Ukraine, so that they can be drafted into the Ukrainian military.
 It is a "very rough estimate" that some 300–400,000 men alone are living in Poland, but it is not clear how a forcible repatriation could be carried out in practice.

+In January 2026, newly appointed Defense Minister Mykhailo Fedorov stated before parliament that nearly two million Ukrainians were officially listed as wanted for violating military registration rules, while approximately 200,000 service members were listed as absent without leave (AWOL).

 Desertion

 In early 2023, a new law was signed into the Ukrainian Parliament which stated that desertion or "failure to appear for duty without a valid reason" would result in up to 12 years in prison.
 Critics of the law argued that the law punishes soldiers more harshly rather than try to deal underlying causes of desertion.
 According to the Prosecutor General's Office, more than 60,000 criminal cases have been opened for desertion with almost half occurring between January 2024 and September 2024.
 This number rose to 80,000 by October 2024 and 100,000 by the end of November 2024.
 It is estimated that the number of deserters could be as high as 200,000.
+By November 2025, Ukrainian law enforcement had opened more than 310,000 criminal cases for unauthorized absence from military units and desertion since the start of the full-scale invasion, with the vast majority of those cases filed in the first ten months of 2025 alone.
+In October 2025, a wartime record was set when 21,602 such cases were registered in a single month.
+In November 2025, the Prosecutor General's Office ceased publishing AWOL and desertion data, stating that such figures risked being used to generate misleading conclusions about the morale of Ukrainian servicemen.
 For Ukrainian penal battalions, if a soldier of a penal battalion attempts to desert or retreat without authorization, an additional 5 to 10 years would be added to their sentence.